Hiiumaa: World War II

+Soviet occupation

+During Soviet occupation (1944–1991) Hiiumaa was closed to travel to foreigners as well as to most mainland Estonia.
 Hiiumaa remained under Soviet control until Estonia regained independence in August 1991.
-During the period of Soviet occupation (1944–1991), Hiiumaa was declared a restricted zone, closed to foreigners and to most mainland Estonians.
-A number of derelict Soviet forts and communication towers are still present on the island's northern coast.
+A number of derelict Soviet forts and communication towers, previously used by the Soviet Border Guard in Estonia, are still present on the island's northern coast.